ShiranGar/fixmatch/README.md

 1. Open `FixMatch.ipynb` in Jupyter Notebook or VS Code
 2. Run all cells sequentially
 3. Monitor training progress through loss and accuracy plots
-4. Final model will be saved as 'myModel.h5'
+4. Best model weights will be saved as 'model.weights.h5'

 ## Results Visualization